DIDSR/LCD_CT/README.rst

 1. Digital phantom and CT simulaiton:

 - Creating digital replica of the background and signal modules of the `MITA-LCD phantom <https://www.phantomlab.com/catphan-mita>`_ and a digital Liver-LCD phantom that contains low-contrast disks in a non-uniform,  anatomical background.
 - Simuating sinogram and generate fan-beam CT scans of the digital phantoms based on the publicly available `Michigan Image Reconstruction Tolbox (MIRT) <http://web.eecs.umich.edu/~fessler/irt/fessler.tgz>`_.
+Note that the MIRT package is compatible with Linux and mac systems but may not be fully compatible with Windows (see `MIRT Readme <https://web.eecs.umich.edu/~fessler/irt/irt/readme>`_ ).

    *(This feature runs best in MATLAB.)*